Princess Royal named patron of group working to commemorate athlete Eric Liddell

 With events being planned for 2024, 100 years on from Liddell’s record-breaking victory in the 400 metres at the Paris Olympics, the group brings together leading figures from the worlds of sport, the arts, education, and business.

-Anne is a patron of The Eric Liddle 100, with others including Sir David Puttnam, the producer of the Oscar-winning Chariots Of Fire, and writer Alexander McCall Smith.
+Anne is a patron of The Eric Liddell 100, with others including Sir David Puttnam, the producer of the Oscar-winning Chariots Of Fire, and writer Alexander McCall Smith.

 John MacMillan, chief executive of The Eric Liddell Community, an Edinburgh-based charity set up in Liddell’s name in 1980, described him as being a “compassionate, multifaceted man, who embraced life and encouraged, empowered and enabled others to get the most out of their lives”.